-() Eskom Telecommunications Tower Template Identifier 240-73416879 Rev 2
+Template Identifier 240-73416879 Rev 2

-Document Identifier ETSP-2023273 Rev 1
+Document Identifier 240-155821967 Rev 1

-Effective Date 20 February 2010 6
+Effective Date 08 June 2020

-Review Date February 2021
+Review Date 08 June 2023

-7. In case where the project is extended, should the documentation in the OHS files become cumbersome, the older documentation must be archived in boxes which shall be correctly labelled and be available for auditing purposes.
+- 6. On completion of the construction work/project, the principal contractor must hand over a consolidated health and safety file to the project manager.
+The principal contractor must also hand over all drawings, designs, lists of materials used, and other applicable information about the completed structure, as well as the list of subcontractors, the agreement, and the type of work completed. - 7.
+In case where the project is extended, should the documentation in the SHE files become cumbersome, the older documentation must be archived in boxes which shall be correctly labelled and be available for auditing purposes.
 The archived documentation must be handed over at the completion of the project.

-3.36 Work Stoppage
+3.35 Work Stoppage

-- 1. Any person may stop any activity where an unsafe act or unsafe condition that poses or may pose an imminent threat to the safety and health of an individual or create a risk of degradation of the environment.
+- Any person may stop any activity where an unsafe act or unsafe condition that poses or may pose an imminent threat to the safety and health of an individual or create a risk of degradation of the environment.
 This includes any unauthorised work or service performed by, or legally or contractually non-compliant acts or omissions by, any contractor contracted to work at that site. - 2.
-Work stoppages that are initiated due to OHS concerns, non-compliance, or poor performance related to the contractor's works or services shall not warrant any financial compensation claim lodged against Eskom where the contractor has not met the requirements defined legally or contractually. - 3.
-Where stoppages are carried out, the required non-conformance report shall be raised. - 4.
-All work stoppages ideally should be investigated and documented by contract custodians.
+Work stoppages that are initiated due to SHE concerns, non-compliance, or poor performance related to the contractor's works or services shall not warrant any financial compensation claim lodged against Transmission Real Estate where the contractor has not met the requirements defined legally or contractually. - 3.
+Where stoppages are carried out, the required non-conformance report shall be raised. - All work stoppages ideally should be investigated and documented by contract custodians.

-3.37 Hours of Work
+3.36 Hours of Work